-1(d) Financial instruments
+1(c) Financial instruments

-Financial instruments comprise a deemed loan to TSB, cash and liquid resources, term loans, derivative contracts, and other receivables and payables that arise directly from the operations.
-The main purpose of these financial instruments is to rais e finance for TSB.
+Financial instruments comprise a deemed loan to TSB, cash, term loans, derivative contracts, and other receivables and payables that arise directly from its operations.
+The main purpose of these financial instruments is to raise finance for TSB.
 These financial instruments are classified in accordance with the principles of International Financial Reporting Standard 9 (IFRS 9) as described below.
+The cover pool interest rate swap and covered bond swap are considered as additional obligations over an asset transfer that has not been recognised, and thus the cash movements of both the cover pool interest rate swap and covered bond swap are included within the deemed loan.